Diagram-Driven Course Questions Generation: Experiments

 \subsection{Implementation Details}

-The experimental framework uses T5 Base and Large architectures along with the CLIP (ViT-B/32) model.
-Optimization is performed with the AdamW optimizer, applying a learning rate of 1e-5 for CLIP and 5e-5 for other components, running through 20 epochs of fine-tuning.
-Key parameters include a maximum input sequence length of 256, an output sequence length of 32, and a batch size of 32, with experiments conducted on one NVIDIA Tesla A800 80G GPU.
+The experimental framework uses T5-Base and T5-Large architectures along with the CLIP (ViT-B/32) model.
+Optimization is performed with the AdamW optimizer, applying a learning rate of 1e-5 for CLIP and 5e-5 for others, running through 10 epochs of fine-tuning.
+Key parameters include a maximum input sequence length of 256, an output sequence length of 64, and a batch size of 32, with experiments conducted on one NVIDIA A800 80G GPU.
+The DiagramQG is split into training, validation, and testing sets with a ratio of 70:5:25, ensuring no overlap of diagrams and questions across these sets.
+Additionally, each course is represented in both validation and testing sets, despite some courses having relatively few samples.